The Big Bang

 TO INVESTIGATE

-But mind, there not really is a fermion explosion of the vacuum particles, there immediately only is the field of all possible velocities in which there is no further evolution, isn't it?
+But mind, there not really is a fermion explosion of the vacuum particles, there immediately is the field of all possible velocities in which there is no further evolution, isn't it?
 So there is no such thing as cooling down either in the vacuum particle field.
 All three Higgs fields must be there from the very first moment, the moment of recombination of the quarks with the antiquarks.

 According to (2.8) and (2.10) in paragraph Building vacuum from gluons at page 2 of QG, the gluon pairs of the vacuum are the superposition